fundot/fundot/docs/specification.md

     Let variable value.
 Define a local *variable* with *value*.

-    Set variable value.
-Set the value of an existing variable named *variable* to be *value*.

     Equal value_1 value_2.
 Return *true* if *value_1* and *value_2* are equal and return *false* otherwise.